Knock Yourself Out XD: Release and reception

 "Knock Yourself Out XD" was released on April 24, 2024, through Mom + Pop.
 It accompanied by a music video directed by Uncanny and creatively directed by Bradley & Pablo.
 Murray described the video as "some wicked visuals".

 Murray said that the track "is definitely a strong opener and one of [Clashs] favorite tracks from the album".

 Gaca praised the catchy melody and clever lyrics, framing the song as an enjoyable critique of both celebrity status and fan expectations.

 Harrison wrote that the song "encapsulates [Smile! :Ds] ability to be both deeply introspective and unabashedly fun".

-On May 1, 2025, "Knock Yourself Out XD", alongside "Cheerleader", was added to Dance Dance Revolution World.
+On May 1, 2025, "Knock Yourself Out XD", alongside its preceding single "Cheerleader", was added to Dance Dance Revolution World.